Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 Is it really 24/7?

-What’s the maximum leverage and minimum trade size?
+What’s the maximum leverage and minimum trade?

-50x leverage. $10 minimum order value — in practice, the smallest increment is 0.002 contracts (~$13 notional, just $0.26 in margin at 50x).
+50x leverage. $10 minimum order value — in practice, the smallest trade is 0.002 contracts (~$13 notional, $0.26 margin at 50x).
 One full contract at max leverage requires ~$131.

 What is Trade[XYZ]?